-Once credentials are approved, you will receive an Administrative Network/Data Access Form so you can be assigned a myTC3 account and access to Brightspace organizations for your discipline(s).
-The organizations include materials designed by Faculty Liaisons to orient you to course expectations and resources; access by logging into myTC3 and selecting Web Courses.
-Materials include sample syllabi, texts, exam templates, labs, copies of online courses (to see content), and past professional development.
+Once credentials are approved, you will receive an Administrative Network/Data Access Form to create a myTC3 account and access to Google Drive folders for your discipline(s).
+The folders include materials designed by Faculty Liaisons to orient you to course expectations and resources.
+Materials may include sample syllabi, texts, exam templates, labs, copies of online courses (to see content), and past professional development.
 In addition, Liaisons are available by phone, email, video conference, or face-to-face to answer questions about the course.